-IFRS 13, which is effective for accounting period beginning January 1, 2013, provides additional guidance where IFRS requires fair value to be used.
+IFRS 13 provides additional guidance where IFRS requires fair value to be used.
 This IFRS defines fair value, sets out in a single standard a framework for measuring fair value and establishes the required disclosures about fair value measurement.
-The Company is in the process of evaluating the impact of the new standard, however adoption of this standard is not expected to have a material impact on its financial statements.
+Adoption of this standard did not have a material impact on the Company's financial statements.